-Sosaley Technologies is developing advanced motor controllers for BLDC, PMDC, Claw Pole Alternator, and PMSM motors.
-We are also working with LucasTVS and other companies to develop controllers for the motors they manufacture including ISG for two-wheelers.
+Sosaley Technologies offers advanced motor controllers for BLDC, PMDC, Claw Pole Alternator, and PMSM motors.
+We are working with LucasTVS and other companies to develop controllers for the motors they manufacture including ISG for two-wheelers.

-The Sosaley Motor Control Solutions (SMCS) is designed to handle both AC and DC motors.
-It can currently handle 48V and 10 kilowatts.
-We are working on higher wattages.
+The Sosaley Motor Control Solutions (SMCS) handles both AC and DC motors.
+It can currently handle 48V and 15 kilowatts.
+We are now testing controllers for 50kW.
 The SMCS reads data from the motor through all available sensors including hall effect sensors.

 The motor control solutions created by Sosaley can handle multiple motor types.
 It can be be used in a variety of environments that includes two, three, and four wheelers, industrial and domestic motors, air-conditioning systems, etc.

 The controller uses a 32-bit micro-controller and is powerful enough to sense, calculate, decide, and control, all in a few milliseconds.